ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 2. Observe Ground Consistency Layer in Action
 ---------------------------------------------

 An RViz2 window will also open showing the costmap layers and the sensor data.
-You should see the ground points (green) and non-ground points (magenta) from the segmentation algorithm, as well as the costmap with the ground consistency layer applied.
+You should see the ground points (green) and obstacle points (magenta) from the segmentation algorithm, as well as the costmap with the ground consistency layer applied.
 Use the ``2D Goal Pose`` tool in RViz2 to set navigation goals for the robot and observe how it navigates while respecting the terrain.